COVID-19 Information and Protocols

 Please note that COVID-19 protocols are subject to change based on caseloads, research, current data, and government guidelines and recommendations.
 Smith College will continue to examine and adjust protocols based on evolving information.

 - Masking is optional and welcomed everywhere on campus.

 - Please be supportive of those who choose to wear a mask.

-- Those who are experiencing COVID-19 symptoms or who have tested positive should mask for 10 days following the onset of symptoms.
+- Per CDC recommendations, employees who are experiencing COVID-19 symptoms or who have tested positive should mask for 10 days following the onset of symptoms.

-- Those identified as a close contact after being exposed to COVID-19 should mask for 10 days following the date of exposure.
+- Per CDC recommendations, employees identified as a close contact after being exposed to COVID-19 should mask for 10 days following the date of exposure.

 - Asymptomatic testing is no longer offered on campus.

 - Employees are encouraged to work with their health care providers to address their diagnostic needs.For questions related to COVID-19 coverage please contact BCBS (800-782-3675) and/or OptumRX (888-374-8127).